Federal Student Aid Programs available are Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Work-Study.

 - The FAO imports the information directly into the Administrative Computer System (Banner).
 Through the running of various processes in Banner, tracking requirements are added to students accounts based on the different requirements listed the C flags and the different assigned Verification Groups by the DOE.

-- All students receive an initial tracking letter outlining what is required to complete their financial aid.
+- All students receive an initial tracking letter outlining what is required to complete their financial aid at their school e-mail provided by the school.
 If students were not selected for verification, the letter instructs them to log in to their MyWallaceState account to view their awards and for additional information.
 This letter has step by step instructions on the back side of the letter.
 Students are told in this letter they are to log in to their account for future updates concerning their Financial Aid.

 - Once students submit their documentation it is marked P for pending.
 Students can see this on their account in real time with a date beside the status.
 P = Pending, S= Satisfied, F= Correction Pending, I = Incomplete/need more information and W= Waived.
 These items are always available on the student's website under "Unsatisfied Requirements" and "Satisfied Requirements".
 These items are updated by staff and by the batch processes in Banner as new data is received and reviewed.
 Corrections come in and automatically satisfy the correction requirement and the aid is automatically processed.